azizuldz10/NAT-MANAGEMENT/README.md

 **Solutions:**
 1. Verify DATABASE_URL in `.env`
-2. Check Neon project is running
+2. Check Supabase project is running
-3. Verify SSL mode is `require` for Neon
+3. Verify SSL mode is `require` for Supabase
 4. Check internet connection

 #### 4. Port Already in Use